 Working as a Forensic Medical Examiner for the Metropolitan Police Service is hugely flexible as they operate on a zero hours contract.
 You will be a self-employed contractor and can work as little or as much as you wish being paid on an hourly sessional basis (6 or 12 hour shifts 0630-1230, 1230-1830 etc).

 You may be asked to attend police custodies to see detainees to prescribe/administer their usual medications, take blood or conduct assessments for drink/drug drive cases, review for a detainee’s fitness for interview, take intimate samples for alleged rape cases or record injuries.

 Q. How have doctors careers changed over the years and why do you think these changes have occurred?

 Many doctors are now looking to a work-life balance, as the challenges in the NHS make it less fulfilling.
-As government auditors focus on delivering numbers rather than quality, reducing their budgets (KPIs – 4-hour targets) they look for cheap and quick alternatives such as ENP, nurse consultants.
+As government auditors focus on delivering numbers rather than quality and reducing their budgets (KPIs – 4-hour targets), they look for cheap and quick alternatives such as ENP, nurse consultants.